arvici/framework/README.md

 # Introduction

-This package contains the core funcitonality of the Arvici Framework.
+This package contains the core functionality of the Arvici Framework.
 Currently being in development!

 # Getting started